-Here is an update to keep you informed about our situation.
+Here is an update to keep you informed about our site.

 We continue to undertake measures to help protect the health and safety of youth and staff.
-This includes taking direction regarding best practices from local, provincial and federal health authorities and relying heavily on the in-house expertise of our health care team.
+This includes taking direction regarding best practices from local, provincial and federal health authorities and relying heavily on our health care team's in-house expertise.

-We are screening all youth and staff before they enter the building and referring them for COVID-19 testing, as appropriate.
+We are screening all youth and staff before entering the building and referring them for COVID-19 testing, as appropriate.

-All staff are still required to use masks when they are in the presence of others, including wearing a mask in common areas.
-Youth have been provided with cloth masks that were generously donated by members of the community.
+All staff are required to use masks when they are in the presence of others, including in common areas.
+Youth are also required to wear masks while in the company of others.